 If you've been served with a judgment to that effect (or were in present in court when the judge pronounced his judgment), you are subject to that order or judgment.
-If you fail to move out, the next step will be to serve you with a citation for contempt of court, which will order you to appear and...Read more »
+If you fail to move out, the next step will be to serve you with a citation for contempt of court, which will order you to...Read more »

 If you are in the business of buying homes and selling them, then you should be willing to have a full discussion with an attorney in Ohio about what you are asking.
 There should not be a time limit on this, in my opinion.